databricks/spark-training/ampcamp/mli-document-categorization.md

 </div>
 </div>

-If we look at "sortedParams", we can see that the models are very sensitive to learning rate - and indeed need a learning rate of "1.0" for this number of iterations.
-To evaluate the performance of "bestModel" we can simply run the following:
+If we look at `sortedParams`, we can see that the models are very sensitive to learning rate and indeed need a learning rate of "1.0" for this number of iterations.
+To evaluate the performance of `bestModel` we can simply run the following:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 ~~~